Rayza-Slyce/Rayza-Slyce-Spam-Campaign-Investigation-Affiliate-Redirect-Network/README.md

 # Spam Campaign Investigation: Affiliate Redirect Network

+A hands-on investigation into a coordinated spam campaign, uncovering shared infrastructure, redirect behaviour, and affiliate monetisation techniques.

+---

 ## Executive Summary

 This investigation began with a small set of spam emails and developed into a broader analysis of a structured affiliate-driven spam campaign.